-Example; ancient Egypt had lot of reverence for the dead.
+Example; ancient Egypt had a lot of reverence for the dead.
 Before someone dies he/she was supposed to renounce certain sins claiming they didn't commit them.
-This way the god of justice would declare them righteous, without sin, and their spirit would then proceed to live again in the after-life.
+This way the god of justice would declare them righteous, without sin and their spirit would then proceed to live again in the after-life.

 They also had a principle called Maat.
 Maat was the ancient Egyptian concept of truth, balance, order, harmony, law, morality, and justice.
 Maat was personified as a goddess regulating the stars, seasons, and the actions of both mortals and the deities, who set the order of the universe from chaos at the moment of creation.

 Maat as a principle was formed to meet the complex needs of the Egyptian state that embraced diverse peoples with conflicting interests.

 The development of such rules sought to avert chaos and it became the basis of Egyptian law.
 From an early period, the Pharoah would describe himself as the "Lord of Maat" who decreed with his mouth the Maat he conceived in his heart.

 The significance of Maat developed to the point that it embraced all aspects of existence, including the basic equilibrium of the universe, the relationship between constituent parts, the cycle of the seasons, heavenly movements, religious observations and fair dealings, honesty, and truthfulness in social interactions.